 The Junior Faculty Conversations on Teaching are designed to provide faculty in their first years at BC an opportunity to reflect on their teaching in conversation with colleagues from across the university.
 These informal, lunchtime sessions are held throughout the academic year and focus on a different broad topic or question each month.
 Faculty are welcome to attend as few or as many of the lunches as they would like.

-For the Fall 2017 semester, the discussions are scheduled as follows:
+For the Fall 2017 semester, the discussions were scheduled as follows:

 Teaching After Charlottesville